 All the settings for your SMTP host.
 Used by QueueMetrics to send reports by e-mail.
+If you encounter issues with e-mail delivery, please refer to the SMTP debug page at SMTP test.

+Property name Description

+default.smtphost SMTP server host name or IP address

+default.smtpport SMTP server host port

-Property name Description default.smtphost SMTP server host name or IP address default.smtpport SMTP server host port default.smtpfrom Sender E-mail address used by QueueMetrics default.smtpuser Optional username needed to authenticate to the SMTP host default.smtpassword Optional password needed to authenticate to the SMTP host default.smtpssl Use SSL when sending mail (value: true or false) default.smtpDebug SMTP transaction are reported on catalina.out (value: true or false)
+Property name Description default.smtpfrom Sender E-mail address used by QueueMetrics default.smtpuser Username to authenticate to the SMTP host (Mandatory) default.smtpassword Password to authenticate to the SMTP host (Mandatory) default.smtpssl Use SSL when sending mail (value: true or false) default.smtpDebug SMTP transaction are reported on (value: true or false, default false) default.smtpDailyQuota Maximum number of emails that can be sent in a day to avoid flooding your SMTP provider.
+Defaults to 200.
+If 0, no limit. default.smtpDailyUserQuota Maximum number of emails that can be sent in a day by a specific user.
+Defaults to 50.
+If 0, no limit.